 - Before your trip, check with your mobile provider or ComReg so you can select the best network available as soon as you arrive.

 - Consider switching from your current home network to another operator if they have a better deal.
-Remember these are maximum prices and operators are free to offer cheaper rates.
+Remember the above fees represent the maximum prices operators are permitted to charge.
+Operators are free to offer cheaper rates.